Coal combustion products: Solid waste

 The regulation was designed to prevent pond failures and protect groundwater.
-Enhanced inspection, record keeping and monitoring is required.
-Procedures for closure are also included and include capping, liners, and dewatering.
-The CCR regulation has since been subject to litigation.
+Enhanced inspection, record keeping and monitoring was required.
+Procedures for closure were also included and included capping, liners, and dewatering.
+Some of the provisions in the 2015 CCR regulation were challenged in litigation, and the United States Court of Appeals for the District of Columbia Circuit remanded certain portions of the regulation to EPA for further rulemaking.